 Computed Tomography (CT) Scan: In some cases, your veterinarian may recommend a CT scan, which is used for more detailed imaging to assess the extent of the cancer and help with treatment planning.

-Treatment of Lung Cancer in Dogs
+Treatment of Canine Lung Cancer

 Once your furry friend has been diagnosed with this illness, the next logical step is treatment.
 However, the choice of treatment is made depending on the size of the tumor, the type of cancer, its stage, the dog's overall health, and the owner's preferences.
 The most common treatment options include: